-Avoid adding baking soda to the fritter batter.
+We would not be using baking soda because fritters absorb more oil when baking soda is added to the fritter batter.
 The trick to light fritters is in the video.
-Sindhi Sanne Pakode are the ideal snack to be served with tea.
-They are the a perfect appetizer.
+Sindhi Sanne Pakode are the ideal snack to be served with tea and also acts as a perfect appetizer before meals.
 These sanna pakoras are also a special Sindhi breakfast.
-They are served with bread & luscious mint coriander chutneywhen served as breakfast.
+They are served with bread slices & luscious mint coriander chutney when served as breakfast.
 Make sure to serve these crispy onion fritters hot and with a chutney.
 Kids love these pakodas.
 Add them to your list of starters for your parties.

 So without further delay let us start making these crispy, delectable & toothsome Sindhi snack.